pierrejacques/IPA.js/README.md

 ## MECHANISM

-- Flyweight
-- Singleton
-- Strategy

-The above are the three major design patterns implied in IPA.
-It doesn't matter if you don't have any idea of those words.

 ### Flyweight
 Flyweight meaning very light instances.
 If you take a look, you'll find IPA instances are actually quite light objects.
 Only none-default configs, template objects and interfaces of `.check`, `.guarantee`, `.mock`, `.setConfig`, `.resetConfig` and `.getConfig`.
 Everything that's not specified for a single instance is put somewhere else so that the object can be as light as possible.